 How does this idea of video recording the program fit Firmsconsulting’s philosophy of never revealing client identities?

-The simple answer is that the 4 candidates in the program are not clients.
+The simple answer is that the 4 candidates in TCO are not clients.
+TCO participants are participants.
 If they were clients, we would not have used them in the recordings since we never disclose client identities.

 In developing this program we looked at ways to work within our principled belief of not sharing client details.
 It is a rule we will not breach.
 The show is the solution.
-We took 4 very bright students/graduates and sent them through the same training we take our clients.
+We take very bright students/graduates and send them through the same training we take our clients.

-We treated the candidates like clients and we did everything for them that we do for clients, they are even real students, but they are not clients of Firmsconsulting.
+We treated the participants like clients and we did everything for them that we do for clients, they are even real students, but they are not clients of Firmsconsulting.
 In fact we do more for TCO participants since there is no cap on the hours we allocate to them.
 Coaching is capped to 12 hours and no email support.